jonatanwestling/Thirty/README.md

 ## How to Play

-- The game is played over 6 rounds.
+- The game is 10 rounds.
 - In each round, you roll 6 dice.
 - You can re-roll any number of dice up to two times per round.
 - After rolling, select combinations of dice that sum up to the round's target number (e.g., 6, 7, 8, 9, 10, 11, or 12).